 - A 1-inch piece of fresh ginger, peeled and sliced very thin

 - 2 tablespoons soy sauce (use gluten-free soy sauce for gluten-free version)

 - A pinch of salt

-1 Soak the mushrooms in the hot water for 20 minutes.
+1 Soak dried mushrooms: Soak the dried mushrooms in the hot water for 20 minutes.
 Use a bowl or a smaller pot to keep the mushrooms submerged in the water.

-2 While the mushrooms are soaking, mix the soy, sugar, salt and corn starch in a large bowl.
-Make sure there are no corn starch lumps.
+2 Marinate chicken: While the mushrooms are soaking, mix the soy, sugar, salt and cornstarch in a large bowl.
+Make sure there are no cornstarch lumps.
 Add the chicken and ginger to the bowl, toss to coat with the marinade, and set aside.

-3 When the mushrooms have softened, remove from the water (saving the soaking liquid) and slice thin.
+3 Slice mushrooms, add to chicken: When the mushrooms have softened, remove from the water (saving the soaking liquid) and slice thin.
 Add the mushrooms into the bowl with the chicken.
 If the soaking water has grit in it, pour the soaking water though a fine-meshed sieve lined with a paper towel into another bowl.

-4 Put the chicken mushroom mixture, and the mushroom soaking liquid into a pot and bring to a boil.
+4 Cook chicken, mushrooms with mushroom soaking water: Put the chicken mushroom mixture, and the mushroom soaking liquid into a pot and bring to a boil.
 Lower the heat to a bare simmer, cover the pot and cook gently for 25 minutes.
 Serve hot.